ChristianAA/robot-framework-example/README.md

 1. Open a terminal
 2. From the project root directory run: `robot --pythonpath resources -d results tests/`

+# Configuration

 By default, tests will be executed in Chrome (headless mode).
 Preferences can be changed in "/config/defaults.yaml" file

+# Results

+To check the report, open the '/results/report.html' file once the execution has finished.

 # Links